The health benefits of kombucha have made this fermented tea a beverage consumed for thousands of years.

 - Leave to ferment on the counter.

-- Add the herbal tea or juice (optional step).
+- Add the herbal tea or juice (optional).

-A kombucha scoby - or "mother kombucha" or "mamma" - is a symbiote made up of yeast and bacteria (often mistaken for a fungus) that reproduces endlessly if you take good care of it.
+A kombucha scoby is a symbiotic culture made up of yeast and bacteria (often mistaken for a fungus) that reproduces endlessly if you take good care of it.

 Back in ancient days, giving a kombucha scoby was a tradition in Asia that was like a wish for good health.
 Do not hesitate to divide yours to offer it to your friends!

 Making kombucha at home is very easy.
 Do you want to get started?
 Here is a more detailed homemade kombucha recipe.